 Top Issues: Workforce

 BACKGROUND: The HVACR industry has a considerable shortage of skilled workers, and the problem is accelerating due to constraints within the training pipeline and record low unemployment rates.
-Skilled labor is vital to promulgate proper installation and maintenance of cutting-edge energy efficient equipment and to allow businesses to expand their operations/offerings.
+Skilled labor is vital to promote proper installation and maintenance of cutting-edge energy efficient equipment and to allow businesses to expand their operations/offerings.

 SOLUTION: ACCA supports additional funding for CTE programs with a focus on in-demand careers.